-Jannell is trained in EMDR (Eye Movement Desensitization and Reprocessing), Inner-Child Work, and CBT (Cognitive Behavioral Therapy), which is her favorite.
+Janell is trained in EMDR (Eye Movement Desensitization and Reprocessing), Inner-Child Work, and CBT (Cognitive Behavioral Therapy), which is her favorite.
 She has a passion for working with clients one-on-one, and also really enjoys psycho-education groups.
-Jannell prefers to look at each client as, “unique,” and shapes their treatment plans according to individual needs.
+Janell prefers to look at each client as, “unique,” and shapes their treatment plans according to individual needs.

-Jannell earned her clinical master’s degree as a CMHC (Clinical Mental Health Counselor) and has worked in both residential and private practice.
-Jannell feels passionately about her clients and often cites, “the hardest part of going through the process with clients is watching them leave;” but loves seeing clients have that “light bulb” moment.
+Janell earned her clinical master’s degree as a CMHC (Clinical Mental Health Counselor) and has worked in both residential and private practice.
+Janell feels passionately about her clients and often cites, “the hardest part of going through the process with clients is watching them leave;” but loves seeing clients have that “light bulb” moment.

 Rebecca (Becky) focuses on substance abuse and co-occurring disorders.
 She specializes in DBT (Dialectical Behavior Therapy), CBT (Cognitive Behavior Therapy), and inner-child therapeutic treatment modalities.
 Her passion for “sharing space with those who are struggling” is an essential part of the Acqua Clinical Department’s foundation.